 Over-the-counter medication containing antihistamines can help to manage symptoms.
 They come in a variety of different types, like pills, dissolvable tablets, or liquid, and they work anywhere from 12 to 24 hours.
 If you’re congested, you can even try a decongestant.

-If you need extra relief, you can try eye drops or talk to your doctor about allergy shots which build up your immunity to the allergen over time.
+If you need extra relief, you can try eye drops, place a wet face washer over your eyes, or talk to your doctor about allergy shots that build up your immunity to the allergen over time.
 When you know that you’re going to be outside, take medication beforehand to control your symptoms.

 Stuffy noses are one of the most common ailments when it comes to allergies.
 If you don’t enjoy taking medicine, you can always try a nasal rinse.